niteshaj/aws-solutions-architect-professional-notes/05-compute/ec2.md

         - We have to manage our capacity in terms of under utilization of the host
         - We have a limited capacity in terms of how many EC2 instances we can launch
 - **Dedicated Instances**:
-    - Our instances run on an EC2 host with other instances of ours.
-The host is not shared with other AWS customers, no other customers will use the same hardware
+    - Instances run on an EC2 host, this host is not shared with other AWS customers, no other customers will use the same hardware
-    - We don't pay for the host, nor do we share the host
     - There are some extra fees for this kind of purchase option:
         - One-of hourly fee for any regions in which we are using dedicated instances
         - There is a fee for the dedicated instances themselves
     - Dedicated instances are common in industries where we cannot share hardware
     - No extra capacity management required from us

-## Capacity Reservations
+## Capacity Reservations (Read about it)

-- AWS prioritizes any scheduled commitment for delivering EC2 capacity
-- After scheduled instances on-demand is prioritized
-- The leftover capacity can be used for spot instances
+- Reserve capacity for your EC2 instances in a specific Availability Zone.
 - Capacity reservation is different compared to reserved instances
 - Regional reservation
     - Provides a billing discount for valid instances launched in any AZ in that region